pierrick-marie/pierrick-marie.github.io/content/post/2017-03-05-math-sample.md

 subtitle: Using KaTeX
 date: 2017-03-05
 tags: ["example", "math"]
+draft: true
 ---

 KaTeX can be used to generate complex math formulas server-side.

 $$
 \phi = \frac{(1+\sqrt{5})}{2} = 1.6180339887\cdots